system-zero/system-zero/README.md

 We are actually walking at the One!
 That is where we're going, and we want to be stable and end up on things with our API, when we reach a this point.
-If we don't do that, we have to be prepared to introduce incompatibilities,  during the logical evoluation.
+If we don't do that, we have to be prepared to introduce incompatibilities,  during the logical evolution.
 This is almost always a frustration for a developer to adapt, especially when even point releases introduce such incompatibilities.
 C success proves that simple fact, since C nener changes, or it changes in a gradual way, leaving a decade between new revisions and standards.
 However it